kitajs/docs/concepts/jsdocs.md

-# Identification
+# JSDoc

 While creating routes is straightforward, it is crucial to provide essential information about your routes.

-This is achieved by adding JSDoc comments to your route functions.
+This is achieved by adding [JSDoc](https://jsdoc.app/) comments to your route functions.

 ## Operation ID and Tags